 No matter which holiday you celebrate, or if you celebrate none at all, I wish you all the very best.
-Onward and upward (in your favorite black lizard cowboy boots if that’s your jam), and let’s see what 2018 brings us!
+Onward and upward (in your favorite black lizard cowboy boots if that’s your jam), and let’s see what the new year brings us!

 Paula Bruno, Ph.D., L.Ac., is a licensed acupuncturist and herbalist, an AOBTA-CP traditional Chinese bodywork therapist, and a wellness educator.
 She maintains an active and growing practice at her Austin, TX offices.
 Dr. Bruno is also available for distance appointments for wellness consultation or coaching.